MASILab/AtlasToDiffusionReg/README.md

 # AtlasToDiffusionReg
-singularity to register an atlas to the diffusion space of a subject
+Singularity to register a structural atlas to the diffusion space of a subject

+author: Michael Kim

 # TO DOs: